Student Complaint Resolution

-If you are unsure how to address a concern after consulting the guide below, please contact the Director of ADA and Title IX Compliance.
+If you are unsure how to address a concern after consulting the guide below, please contact the Director of ADA Compliance and Title IX Coordinator.

-If this is an emergency or you need immediate help, contact the Office of Public Safety and Emergency Management or 911.
+If this is an emergency or you need immediate help, contact the Office of Public Safety or 911.

 In general, students are encouraged to approach their faculty member first to resolve their complaint.
 If the complaint cannot be resolved by the faculty member, then the student should address their complaint to the Department Chair.
 If the complaint still cannot be resolved, the complaint will be escalated to the Dean.
 Attempting to resolve a complaint at these levels will help assure timely resolution of student complaints.

 NOTE: Comments made by a student in a course evaluation are not considered as the starting point for any of the complaint processes below.

 Academic Regulations and Standards , Policy and Procedure #53001, Section 9.44, Disputed Final Course Grades